Tramways, Chester

 Chester Student Accommodation

-Home to top universities like the University of Chester and Queen's Park Campus, Chester offers a dynamic academic environment complemented by its rich history and lively social scene.
+Home to top universities like the University of Chester and Queen's Park Campus, Chester offers a comfortable academic environment complemented by its rich history and lively social scene.
 These student apartments in Chester are close to campus and local spots.
 You’ll always be near where you need to go.
 Choose from highly-rated student accommodation in Chester options, all designed to provide comfort and convenience by PMGs like Yugo-UK and IQ Student Accommodation.
-Some of the top student accommodation in Chester are The Towpath and Tramways.
+Some of the top student accommodations in Chester are The Towpath and Tramways.

 About Chester